With enticing starting salaries and huge commission-earning potential take a look at the skills you'll need to become a successful salesperson

 Not all prospective customers will want to buy what you're selling and to deal with these rejections you'll need a high level of confidence, positivity and tenacity.

-'You need to be able to transfer belief in yourself and your product to the customer if you're going to be successful,' he says.
-'But never, ever confuse confidence with arrogance.'
+Having this unwavering faith in yourself and the product you're pitching, all in the face of resistance and rejection, is vital.
+You need to be able to transfer belief in yourself and your product to the customer if you're going to be successful.
+But never, ever confuse confidence with arrogance.

-You may have put a lot of time and effort into trying to land a deal, but it didn't work out,' he adds.
-'You have to be resilient and dust yourself off, and believe that you will land the next one.'
+You may have put a lot of time and effort into trying to land a deal, but it didn't work out.
+You have to be resilient and dust yourself off and believe that you will land the next one.

 Communicating with conviction can help transmit your passion for sales in an interview.
 Researching the industry, the company and the role will allow you to emphasise how your strengths and experiences make you the ideal candidate.

 Find out more about the UK's sales industry.

 Communication is fundamental in building trust and creating a rapport with customers.
 It's important that salespeople are confident and knowledgeable when advising customers, but the value of listening can easily be overlooked.